roeger/icaps25.github.io/content/dates.md

 ## 2025
 - January 30 to February 4, 2025 - Author feedback period
-- February 28, 2025 - Phase 2 acceptance or rejection notifications
+- February 5 to February 28, 2025 - Discussion phase.
-- **February 28** -  Notification of acceptance or rejection
+- **March 1, 2025** - Notifications are sent to authors.
 - June/July, 2025 - Proceedings are available online
 </br>
 </br>